NHL free agents take high-priced hit in stagnant cap era - News 12 Now

 —

-AP Hockey Writers Larry Lage, Stephen Whyno and Greg Beacham, and Sports Writers Josh Dubow and Joedy McCreary contributed to this report.
+AP Hockey Writers Larry Lage, Stephen Whyno and Greg Beacham, and Sports Writers Josh Dubow, Joedy McCreary and Pat Graham contributed to this report.

 —